nabeel-oz/qlik-py-tools/docs/Clustering.md

 ## Quick Start

 The HDBSCAN algorithm will classify the input dimension into clusters.
-The labels are the default output of the functions below, with `-1` representing outliers and labels `0` and above representing clusters.
+The labels are the default output, with `-1` representing outliers and labels `0` and above representing clusters.

 ### Clustering with multiple features